Rotational frequency: Regression analysis

 For example, a stepper motor might turn exactly one complete revolution each second.

 Its angular frequency is 360 degrees per second (360°/s), or 2π radians per second (2π rad/s), while the rotational frequency is 60 rpm.

 Rotational frequency is not to be confused with tangential speed, despite some relation between the two concepts.
 Imagine a merry-go-round with a constant rate of rotation.
-No matter how close or far you stand from the axis of rotation, your rotational frequency will remain constant.
+No matter how close to or far from the axis of rotation you stand, your rotational frequency will remain constant.
 However, your tangential speed does not remain constant.
 If you stand two meters from the axis of rotation, your tangential speed will be double the amount if you were standing only one meter from the axis of rotation.